Amanda qualified from Guy's Hospital Medical School (University of London).

 After foundation years in London and Yorkshire she settled in North Derbyshire.
 Amanda initially qualified as a GP, passing the Membership of the Royal College of GP's exam.

-She pursued her interest in Contraception and Sexual Health from 1995, becoming one of the first 10 doctors in the country to complete the Faculty of Sexual and Reproductive Health Care's (FSRH) Career Training Programme.
+She pursued her interest in Contraception and Sexual Health from 1995, becoming one of the first 10 doctors in the country to complete the Faculty of Sexual and Reproductive Health Care's (FSRH) Career Training Programme and is a Fellow of the FSRH.

 Amanda soon realised that many women wanted and needed evidence based advice and help with the menopause: although a natural stage of women's lives it has been a taboo subject to discuss and struggle with.
 She soon started working in North Derbyshire's NHS Community Menopause and PMS service and became a British Menopause Society (BMS) recognised Menopause expert and Menopause Principle Trainer.